[Introduction] Building the Linux kernel

 If I were to create my own Linux distribution, I

-would probably have to install the kernel and other packages myself.
+suppose I'd have to install the kernel and packages myself, right?
+It sounds

-It sounds like a lot of work, but it sounds fun!
+like a lot of work, but also really interesting!

-I feel like my inadequate writing was quite evident in my writing, but
+I feel like my haphazardness came through quite a bit in the writing, but

 I'm satisfied because I was able to learn a little bit about Linux.